duongngocyen/duongngocyen/README.md

 </p>

 ## 📰 News
-- My paper **Multi-expert Prompting Improves Reliability, Safety and Usefulness of Large Language Models**, where I am one of the co-first author has been accepted to **EMNLP 2024**🎉 .
+- My paper **Multi-expert Prompting Improves Reliability, Safety and Usefulness of Large Language Models**, where I am one of the co-first author has been accepted to **EMNLP 2024** at Miami, Florida 🎉 .
 Checkout: https://github.com/dxlong2000/Multi-expert-Prompting

 ---